-Drill-down: Drill-downs enable the user to view more detailed information about the visualised metric or element on the dashboard.
+Drill-down: Drill-downs enable the user to view more detailed information about the visualized metric or element on the dashboard.
 By clicking on the KPI or any other variable, the dashboard will show a window that will take over the screen where you can see how the indicator unfolds with its details.
-This feature is useful since the dashboard will not be overcrowded with too many elements in the first place, but also enable the user to dig into particularities of each element presented on the dashboard.
+This feature is useful since the dashboard will be manageable with only a few elements in the first place, but also enables the user to dig into the particularities of each element being presented.

 Chart zoom: Drilling into the smallest units of time by using a time field is what chart zoom is all about.
 Multiple layers of knowledge and data are presented on a dashboard, and chart zoom can expand this knowledge into each bit and piece.
 By selecting the specific time area, you can explore your metric more granularly and narrowly, whether on an hourly basis, daily, weekly, monthly or yearly.
-This feature has proven to be useful when you want to take a closer look at what happened at a particular moment in time, without the need to manually search for information through another overcrowded spreadsheet.
+This feature has proven useful when you want to take a closer look at what happened at a particular moment in time, without manually searching for information through another overcrowded spreadsheet.

-Widget linking: If you have cases of managing multiple client business cases, then widget linking will save you numerous hours.
-For example, you want in your marketing client reporting dashboard specific data about each promotional activity, whether social, organic or paid.
+Widget linking: If you are managing multiple client business cases, then widget linking will save you numerous hours.
+For example, if you want your marketing client reporting dashboard to contain specific data about each promotional activity, whether social, organic or paid.
 The widget linking option will enable you to move from a specific marketing overview chart to a related dashboard tab that obtains more details about the specific promotional channel.
 You can also link to an external resource or website; the choice is yours.
-These redirecting options will prove to be significant when you need to layer your data to numerous snapshots of your client’s business performance.
+These redirecting options will prove to be significant when you need to layer your data with numerous snapshots of your client’s business performance.

-We have explained how to write a client report by utilising modern software, took a detailed look into the importance of such dashboards and reports, and provided examples from industries and functions where they can be extremely beneficial. datapine has proven to adjust to the particular needs of each agency or company that needs to manage numerous clients and accounts at the same time.
+We have explained how to write a client report by utilizing modern software, took a detailed look into its importance, and provided examples from industries and functions where they can be extremely beneficial. datapine has proven to adjust to the particular needs of each agency or company that needs to manage numerous clients and accounts simultaneously.
 We have saved countless hours and increased productivity for numerous workflows across industries and functions.
 If you want to test our product and see how much value we can bring, we invite you to try our solution for a 14-day trial – completely free of charge.